pascaltippelt/duepi-serial-interface/README.md

 This code comes "as is" without any guarantee for function, functional safety or completeness.
 Use is entirely at your own risk.
 Incorrect operation could kill you and your cat.

-# general information
+# General information

 This code was reverse-engineeres by @aceindy and me.
 We used [Wireshark](https://www.wireshark.org/) to grab the transported commands and interpreted them.

-# hardware interface
+# Hardware interface

 You will need to connect to the serial interface on the Duepi Mainboard.
 Mostly the interface is accessible on the back of the stove by a 4-pin connector.
 In my case it was a "ATX 4-Pin CPU Connector".